Splendent/git-hooks-jira/README.md

 * `sudo chmod +x prepare-commit-msg`

-Go to `post-commit` file, change site link to your JIRA address.
+Go to `post-commit` and `post-checkout` file, change site link to your JIRA address.

 ## Work pattern (Using Pull Request)